image

 Also Read: 10 Parenting Strategies for Gen Alpha in Asia's Over-Stimulated Era

 Adapting curricula to meet contemporary student needs is another crucial policy area.
 Many Asian countries are integrating skills development, technology, and emerging industries into their education systems.
-The Philippine Department of Education (DepEd) expanded its Korean language program, equipping students with valuable linguistic and cross-cultural competencies.
-Similarly, in Indonesia, Vice President Gibran explored IoT (Internet of Things) education in Bandung schools, exposing students to advanced technologies and fostering digital literacy from an early stage.
+As part of its expansion of the Korean language program, the Department of Education in the Philippines provides students with important cross-cultural and language skills.
+Vice President Gibran of Indonesia has explored the possibility of extending Internet of Things (IoT) education in Bandung schools, providing students with early exposure to digital literacy, advanced technologies and expanded career opportunities.

 Other initiatives emphasize vocational and applied learning, tailored to specific sectors.
 In South Korea, the launch of the first Biohealth Vocational High School in Daejeon provides specialized training in healthcare and biotechnology.
 Meanwhile, in Indonesia, collaboration between Danone and IPB University offers nutrition students an internship program, blending academic knowledge with practical industry experience.
 These efforts reflect a shift toward career-oriented education, enabling students to acquire skills directly applicable to employment and emerging markets.